-The second clustering included twenty-one candidates, and most of them were bacteria, namely Bac_cluster.
-It had the most reported probiotics or potential probiotics, including S. thermophilus, S. salivarius, A. hadrus, and E. eligens (figure 5d).
-While some cancer enriched such as D. pneumosintes, S. anginosus, and P. intermedia were also included in this clustering (figure 5d).
-And these results were consistent with many previous studies reporting the correlations among bacteria.
-Interestingly, P. kudriavzevii was the only one correlated with three of four probiotics.
-52Colon cancer cell proliferation, induction of endogenous and exogenous apoptosis inhibition would be inhibited by metabolites from P. kudriavzevii.
-Collectively, these findings revealed that the correlations among micro-eukaryotes-micro-eukaryotes, micro-eukaryotes-bacteria, and bacteria-bacteria were quite different in CRC and identified that A. rambellii and two CRC-related pathogens, F. nucleatum, and P. micra, showed a significant difference between the CRC and healthy control.
+In the Bac_cluster, it contained most of the reported probiotics or potential probiotics identified in this study, including S. thermophilus, S. salivarius, A. hadrus, and E. eligens (figure 5d).
+Some cancer-enriched bacteria such as D. pneumosintes, S. anginosus, and P. intermedia were also included in this clustering (figure 5d).
+These results were consistent with many previous studies reporting the correlations among bacteria.
+Interestingly, P. kudriavzevii was the only one correlated with three of the four probiotics.
+In previous research52, colon cancer cell proliferation, inhibition of endogenous and exogenous apoptosis would be inhibited by metabolites from P. kudriavzevii.
+Collectively, these findings revealed that the inter-fungal, fungal-bacterial and bacterial-bacterial correlations were significantly different in CRC.
+The specific relationships between A. rambellii with CRC-carcinogen and P. kudriavzevii with CRC-probiotics revealed that fungi might play an important role in CRC development or be potential predictive biomarkers.

 Aspergillus rambellii and its conditioned medium promote the viability of colon cancer cells.